 Who is your personal data shared with

-Sharing of personal data relating to tenants may include:
+Sharing of personal data relating to tenants may include the following:

-- with utility companies providing details of new tenants.
-We may also provide details and forwarding addresses of former tenants who have left with arrears.
+- With utility companies - details of new tenants.
+Details and forwarding addresses of former tenants who have left with arrears

-- personal data may be shared with solicitors, insurance brokers and financial advisors.
+- Personal data may be shared with solicitors, insurance brokers and financial advisers

-Sharing of personal data relating to employees may include:
+Sharing of personal data relating to employees may include the following:

-- for the management of payroll services, via Access UK and MHR International UK Limited
+- For the management of payroll services, Access UK and MHR International UK Limited

-- in order to administer pension and benefits via Wiltshire Pension Fund and Scottish Widows
+- In order to administer pension and benefits, Wiltshire Pension Fund, Scottish Widows

-- to facilitate the recruitment function and ensuring safer recruitment processes for working with vulnerable adults via Networx recruitment
+- To facilitate the recruitment function and ensuring safer recruitment processes for working with vulnerable adults, Networx recruitment

-- in order to assist with business and company operations via ADP
+- In order to assist with business and company operations, ADP

-- personal data may be shared with counselling services, employment agencies, legal and other professional advisers, potential purchasers, customers and interested parties.
+- Personal data may be shared with counselling services agencies, employment agencies, legal and other professional advisers, potential purchasers, customers and interested parties

-- personal data may be shared with the HMRC and DWP
+- Personal data may be shared with the HMRC, DWP

-We have installed CCTV at our Bryer Ash and Willowside offices to help keep staff and members of the public safe and to prevent and detect crime.
+We have installed CCTV at our Bryer Ash and Willowside offices to help ensure the safety of staff and members of the public and to prevent and detect crime.
 We will only release CCTV images for these purposes.
 Images will not be used for entertainment purposes.